sjmog/boiler/README.md

 - `sidekiq`: Starts a Sidekiq worker for processing background jobs.

 > In production, the `web` process and the `redis` and `sidekiq` processes (for background jobs) live on a `web` server and an `accessory` server, respectively.

-You can stop the application with `Ctrl+C`, followed by `bin/stop` to shut down the redis server.

 ## Testing